gabriellaradke/digital-library-api/README.md

 ## 🚀 Getting Started

 Welcome to Digital Library API.
-This application allows you to manage books easily (at least I hope it does).
+This application allows you to manage books easily.
 Keep in mind this is the first API I've ever built, so there might be some errors!

 ## 💻 Requirements